Craft Liquor Distilleries in Florida

-Visitors then watch an intro video, then take a craft liquor tour.
+Visitors then watch an intro video, then take a craft spirits tour.
 Gleaming earthen floors and state-of-the-art copper distilling equipment serve as modern contrast.
 The distilleries in Florida make vodka from the state's sugar cane.
 A small-batch bourbon, gin and rum are in the works.
 McDaniel works with local farmers for his ingredients.

-After the tour visitors are served samples at an old-timey bar by a gent in suspenders, heralding to a bygone time when farmers drove much of the liquor-making in this state and cocktails were strong and simple.
+After the tour visitors are served samples at an old-timey bar by a gent in suspenders, heralding to a bygone time when farmers drove much of the spirits-making in this state and cocktails were strong and simple.

 “We have so many things that make fantastic spirits,” he said.
 “Great corn, sugar cane…”